 Housing, Meals and Other Program Costs

-Please see the information on the Willamette Sponsored Programs Cost Matrix (PDF document) for a detailed explanation of the housing, meal and insurance costs for each program.
-Most housing and meal costs are similar to a WU Room and Board Plan for one semester.
+The timing of when to pay and who to pay these costs will vary depending on whether the charge is processed via Willamette or through the host university.
+Please see the information on the Willamette Sponsored Programs Cost Matrix (PDF document) for a detailed explanation of the housing, meal, insurance, and other costs for each program.
+Most housing and meal costs are similar to a WU Room and Board Plan "B" or "C".
+(Remember these published rates are for a year, divide in half to calculate for a semester.)
 Students who are participating in an "approved as WU" program, (programs NOT on the Explore All Programs listing), may have an additional fee associated with that program's actual cost.
 Go to the Non-Willamette Programs page and see the section on Approved by WU programs for further details.
-The timing of when to pay these will vary depending on whether the charge is processed via Willamette or through the host university.

 Study Abroad Deposit